LemonNES/LemonNES/README.md

 • Donkey Kong - Playable But With Major Graphical Issues

-• Kirby's Adventure - Boots, Palette Loads, But Is Not Playable
+• Kirby's Adventure - Boots, Palette Loads With Incorrect Coloring, But Is Not Playable

 • Super Mario Bros 2 - Doesn't Boot